 With all these trading platforms your capital may be at risk, for lower risk investing options you can check out our savings article here.

-Read on to find out more about Lightyear and all your other trading options.
+Read on to find out more about all your trading options or sign up to Lightyear here.

 What’s the best trading platform for me? – Best trading platform Ireland